Kernel and Device Drivers Layer

 Support for code signing and installer package signing.
 This feature lets the system validate apps using a digital signature and warn the user if an app is tampered with.

 Compiler support for fortifying your source code against potential security threats.
 This support includes options to disallow the execution of code located on the stack or other portions of memory containing data.
-It also includes some new GCC compiler warnings.

 Support for putting unknown files into quarantine.
 This is especially useful for developers of web browsers or other network-based apps that receive files from unknown sources.
 The system prevents access to quarantined files unless the user explicitly approves that access.